marcusrossel/marcusrossel.github.io/_posts/2019-09-20-kaleidoscope-0.md

 # <a name="language-grammar"></a>Language Grammar

 This section begins with some rather theoretical aspects of programming languages.
-It is in no way required for the rest of the tutorial, so if you'd rather skip it, go right ahead. [➡](#kaleidoscope-grammar)
+It is in no way required for the rest of the tutorial, so if you'd rather skip it, go right ahead. [→](#kaleidoscope-grammar)

 ## Formal Languages

-A programming languages is what is known as a _"formal language"_ in theoretical computer science.
+A programming language is what is known as a _"formal language"_ in theoretical computer science.
 Wikipedia defines a [formal language](https://en.wikipedia.org/wiki/Formal_language) as:

 > ... consist[ing] of words whose letters are taken from an alphabet and are well-formed according to a specific set of rules.

 While this might sound a bit vague, it actually tells us a lot about the structure of formal languages.
 Let's unpack it:

 ### Alphabet

 The alphabet of a formal language is the set of symbols (characters) that are allowed within the language.
 This should be very intuitive when comparing to spoken languages.
 For example, words in the English language will never contain the symbol `ö`, because it is not part of the English alphabet.
 German on the other hand has `ö` in its alphabet, which is why German words can use that symbol.
 It's that simple.